 Banks are not required to close on the holidays designated by the U.S. Federal Reserve System, but they usually do.
-Expect bank branches to be closed on Monday, Feb.
-20, for the holiday federally designated as Washington's Birthday but often called Presidents' Day.
+Expect bank branches to be closed on Monday, June 19, in observation of Juneteenth.

 Here is the Fed’s holiday schedule for 2023:

 - New Year’s Day: Monday, Jan.
 2 (observed because the holiday falls on a Sunday)

 - Martin Luther King Jr. Day: Monday, Jan.
 16

 - Juneteenth National Independence Day: Monday, June 19

 - Labor Day: Monday, Sept.
 4

 - Veterans Day: Saturday, Nov.
 11

 AARP Membership — $12 for your first year when you sign up for Automatic Renewal